jcfaile/jcfaile.github.io/_pages/about.md

 Welcome to my homepage.
 Currently this website hosts educational materials I have made while at UT.

-For the Spring 2023 semester I will be reading with Professor Alexis Vassuer.
+I am currently reading with Professor Alexis Vassuer on systems of hyperbolic conservation laws.